jackyzha0/quartz/content/notes/19-opengl-illumination.md

 	- Introduced 1986 by Kajiya
 	- Global illumination model

+> [!INFO] very complex. a light rays bounce around. and in very different ways.
+> we just try to simulate as close as possible
+> would usually compute using ray tracing
+>

 - OpenGL cannot render full global illumination
 - We need a simplified approximation
 - Local illumination model